Beorhtmund/beorhtmund.github.io/README.md

 \
 Click on this link to see my portfolio: https://beorhtmund.github.io

-## *Tribute Page (HTML, CSS)
+## Tribute Page (HTML, CSS)
 This page is a tribute to Wernher Von Braun for his role in the advancement of space exploration.
-It can be found at: https://beorhtmund.github.io/page/tribute.html

-## *Survey Page (HTML, CSS)
+## Survey Page (HTML, CSS)
 I made this survey page about programming languages with a few question regarding them.
-This is no longer on my portfolio, but can still be seen at: https://beorhtmund.github.io/form/survey.html

 ## Motorcycle Dealer - Product Page (HTML, CSS)
 This page is about a motorcycle dealer.